opendata-guru/peacock-user-ui/README.md

 =====================

 **glue-config.js**

-<br>The glue-config.js file is located at `peacock-user-ui/user-config/glue-config.js` by default.
+The glue-config.js file is located at `peacock-user-ui/user-config/glue-config.js` by default.
 It is the main project configuration file.
 The following table and example file shortly describes the configurable values.

 <details>
 <summary>Open glue-config.js Example File</summary>